Continue with Facebook

 Here’s what you need to know about the causes of an abscess.
 You and your doctor can work to figure out which cause applies to you.

-If left untreated, abscesses can lead to serious complications.
-An infection can spread to nearby areas or even into the bloodstream, leading to a life-threatening condition called sepsis.
+If left untreated, an abscess can lead to serious complications.
+The infection can spread to nearby tissues or into the bloodstream, causing a life-threatening condition called sepsis.

 Skin abscesses are usually caused by bacteria, most often a type called Staphylococcus aureus (or staph).
 This is the same germ that causes many other common skin infections.